 On certain occasions the New Zealand Mint will now produce the New Zealand Hawksbill coin in heavier weights beyond the standard 1 oz coin.
 Although the 5 oz weight is the most common larger size, the mint has also created and released 2 oz and 10 oz options, though mintage was restricted.

 The New Zealand Mint is a private company with its headquarters in the capital of Auckland.
 The mint excels in producing legal tender collectible coins, gold bullion products, and medallions.
 It was founded over 40 years ago, and today it is the only precious metal mint located in New Zealand.
 Central to its global status, the New Zealand Mint can boast that it was one of the world’s first mints to adopt .9999 purity as a standard in its gold bullion products.

 The mint sources all of its precious metals from international locations, producing coins and medallions using a minimum fineness of .999 for silver and .9999 for gold.
 The quality and impressive nature of the designs on New Zealand Mint coins puts it among the elite in the world of precious metals, with several coin programs that are coveted by the global community.

 Purchasing Silver Niue Coins online at Silver.com

 When you purchase Silver Niue Coins on Silver.com, you’ll find a number of payment methods available to complete your transaction.
-We accept Visa and MasterCard credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
+We accept all major credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
 Credit and debit cards have a maximum purchase of $5,000 and generally take one business day to process.

 Silver.com offers an affordable, tiered shipping schedule.
 All purchases in excess of $3,000 qualify for free standard shipping and insurance.
 With any purchase, expedited shipping is available for an extra fee.
 The United States Postal Service or UPS will handle shipping of all goods.